New: We’ve just launched our in-depth career planning process.

 This means that finding out which specific opportunities that happen to be around is often more important than analysing which paths are best in general.

 Expanding on this, one of the most useful strategies is to simply pursue lots of specific jobs and make lots of applications.
-We often come across people who are agonising about different options, whereas if they’d simply made applications, the next step would have become obvious, and they could have avoided analysing options that turned out not to actually be on the table.
+We often come across people who are agonising about different options, whereas if they’d simply made applications and reached out to people they know about specific opportunities, the next step would have become obvious, and they could have avoided analysing options that turned out not to actually be on the table.

 Some arguments in favour of long-term plans

 In general in life, it seems more useful to have a plan, even if it’s very uncertain.
-This still seems true even in rapidly changing, adversarial domains, like business strategy, military strategy, or politics.
+This still seems true even in rapidly changing, adversarial domains, like strategy in business strategy, the military or politics.

 Sometimes you can avoid putting lots of time into going down a path you could confidently rule out if you thought about it more.

 A major reason is that when we look at the highest-impact opportunities, they usually require some measure of specialised career capital.
-For instance, you normally need some knowledge of the specific global problems you want to work on, such as AI Safety or global priorities research.
+For instance, you normally need some knowledge of the specific global problems you want to work on, such as knowledge or AI or economics to work on global priorities research.
 We’ve argued that the most effective areas are far more effective than the median, but they’re also unusual areas, so you’re unlikely to gain the relevant knowledge and connections by chance.

 The highest-impact roles also often require other forms of specialised career capital, such as experience in particular areas of policy, or research skills in specific fields, or connections with people who work in these areas.
 (Though, as always there are exceptions: management is an important skill that seems fairly transferable, so you could focus on learning that early career and then apply it to pressing problems later.)